iseeface/A4-discord-bot/README.md

 - `purge` - Delete a specified number of messages in the current channel.
 - `purge after` - Delete messages after a specific message.
 - `restart` - Restart the bot.
-- `setstatus` - Change the bot's status.
+- `set status` - Change the bot's status.
+- `set activity` - Change the bot's activity.
 - `timeout` - Temporarily restrict a user's interaction.
 - `toggle embed` - Enable or disable automatic embed detection.
 - `toggle ai` - Enable or disable the AI feature.